jcaffey/dotfiles/guides/vim/README.md

 TODO: todo lists in vim using `0r !head -n1 README.md`

 ## Buffers are better than tabs.
 I promise.

+UPDATE: this takes about 20 seconds before you realize you need the BufExplorer plugin. `:BufExplorer` then go nuts.

   Buffers are just files that vim has in memory.
 Any file you open will be listed in buffers unless you ask vim to get rid of it with `:bd{buffer-number}`.
 Here are the common buffer commands I use all the time.
   - `:ls` list buffers
   - `:b{buffer-number}` switch to that buffer.
 IMPORTANT: vim will ask if you want to save your changes to the file (if it has changed), press y or your changes are gone.
 You have been warned.